 The federal budget deficit is higher than ever

 Annual federal budget deficits have existed since the first part of the century, but have risen dramatically in the past couple of years.
 In fact, the annual deficit more than tripled from 2008 to 2009, according to the Congressional Budget Office, while government debt is at a post-WWII high.

 Source: Congressional Budget Office, Budget and Economic Outlook, January 2013.

 In which direction do you believe tax rates are headed?

 Since the 1960s, tax rates have been trending lower.
 Today, the top marginal federal tax rate stands at 39.6% as a result of recent legislation.
-At the same time, the highest income earners face an additional 3.8% tax on dividends and capital gains.
+At the same time, the highest income earners will face an additional 3.8% tax on dividends and capital gains beginning this year.

 This chart reflects the maximum federal income tax rate at each year-end.

 Source: Internal Revenue Service, 2013.